Maths teacher Steven Cooper is going above and beyond to make sure Blessed Trinity Roman Catholic College Year 11 pupils are ready for A-Levels.

 “My aim is for approximately three lessons a week covering topics in Algebra, Calculus, Geometry and starting with Trigonometry.

-"Each lesson will have a video with several examples and explanations followed by a piece of work that the student can attempt and then mark themselves.
-The students will then be able to respond through Show My Homework or even the website and ask questions where needed
+"Each lesson will have a video with several examples and explanations followed by a piece of work that the pupil can attempt and then mark themselves.
+The pupils will then be able to respond through Show My Homework or even the website and ask questions where needed

 Watch this space – A level Maths is on its way!